Guangyi-Z/JanC-Language-Interpreter/README.md

 6. while
 8. Comment: ``\\``

-For functions, you are allowed to pass or return the reference to variables, array, and functions.
+For functions, you are allowed to pass constants or references to variables, arrays, and functions.
+While only references to arrays and functions are not supported in terms of the return type of functions so far.
 ``return`` statement can only be used in the main block of the function.

 Built-in Operation on String